mctp/hapster/README.md

 ### Setup External Dependencies

-Polytect depends on a number of dependencies managed by conda and select one which are not GATK4, hpseq, biobambam2 and bwa.kit.
+Polytect depends on a number of dependencies managed by conda and select ones which are not: GATK4, hpseq, biobambam2 and bwa.kit.

 - bwa.kit (==0.7.15) No other version supported.
   (https://sourceforge.net/projects/bio-bwa/files/bwakit/)